lotten/daoopt/README.md

 ### Distributed execution

 DAOOPT assumes the Condor grid environment and the machine that the master executable runs on needs to be able to submit jobs.
-You will also need to compile the sequential solver first, for the architecture that the parallel jobs will be running on.
-Rename the sequential solver to `daoopt.INTEL` for 32 bit Linux and/or `daoopt.X86_64` for 64 bit Linux; placed in the working directory it will be used automatically.
+The file `daoopt-template.condor` from the working directory will be the basis for the parallel subproblem submissions, it can be used to customize Condor options.
+The sequential solver will be used for the parallel subproblems, so you will also need to compile that first for the appropriate architecture: rename the sequential solver to `daoopt.INTEL` for 32 bit Linux hosts and/or `daoopt.X86_64` for 64 bit Linux hosts; placed in the working directory these will be used automatically.

 Background / References